ervanalb/lux/SPECS.md

 In some cases, it is desirable for a command to transmit more than 1024 bytes.
 The `index` parameter allows bulk transfers (up to 256kB) by selecting a slice of a request/response.

 If a command requires multiple packets, it is important to note that there is no "transaction" -- the node is not required to maintain state.
-As a result a node does not need to keep track of which segements it has sent or recieved.
+As a result a node does not need to keep track of which segements it has sent or received.

 De-facto standards
 ------------------